ranaivomahaleo/roohypy/README.rst

 Sample code
 :::::::::::
-The following code simulates a GT-Model with the following parameters:
+The code below simulates a GT-Model with the following simulation parameters:

 * Number of epochs: 100 iterations
 * With :code:`alpha_mu_interval=200`, each parameters :code:`alpha`